danpla/dpscreenocr/doc/manual.md

-If "Check for updates automatically" is enabled in the "Settings" tab, dpScreenOCR will check for new program versions at startup, but no more often than once every 7 days.
+If "Check for updates automatically" is enabled in the "Settings" tab, dpScreenOCR will check for new program versions at startup, but no more often than once a week.
 You can also check for updates manually using the "Check for updates" button in the "About" tab.

 # Command-line options